 - Save a copy of iOS 11 - we explain how below.

 - Clear some space on your device.
 Alternatively, you can update iOS via iTunes.
-If you don't have enough space, iOS may offer to temporarily delete apps to make room, then reinstall them afterwards.
+If you don't have enough space, iOS will offer to temporarily delete apps to make room, then reinstall them afterwards - this is a handy workaround.

 - Plug your device into a power supply.

 - Make sure you're downloading over Wi-Fi, not via 3G or 4G, or you may end up running out of data.
-Check it's a safe network (we don't recommend you do this over hotel Wi-Fi).
+Check it's a safe network.
+(We don't recommend you do this over hotel Wi-Fi, for instance.)

 This bit is fiddly, but it will improve your chances of downgrading to the previous version if you change your mind later.
 (Note that even then it may not be possible.
 Downgrading is really tricky.)